 - Positive result: It indicates that you have virus-specific antibodies or viral genetic material.

-- Antibody Test: In this test, we look for antibodies that your immune system builds in response to the hepatitis C virus.
+- Antibody test: In this test, we look for antibodies that your immune system builds in response to the hepatitis C virus.

 Call us today to test and find out your hepatitis C status.